Harrison Barnes' Legal Career Advice Podcast - Episode 23

 On another level, I have seen NUMEROUS very attractive attorneys from great law schools not be able to get jobs because they have very bad personalities.
 They are not likable, seem defensive and judgmental in interviews, and just rub people the wrong way on numerous levels.
 It is not just about looks—PERSONALITY MATTERS a great deal.
 If you are going to work for someone, you sure as hell better connect with them and get them to like you.See the following articles for more information:

 - Communicate with Relevance and Connect with Your Audience

 - Your Job is About the Transference Energy

 - How to Make a Lot of Money Practicing Law?

-I'm a recruiter.
-I've seen this sort of thing over and over again (with both men and women).
-If you are very well put together and impressive looking, then law firms are more likely to hire you and overlook what law school you went to.
-I am sorry to point this out, but here are some facts I cannot help but to have observed (I underline observed because I am an observer and not the cause):
+I am a recruiter.
+I have seen this sort of thing over and over again (with both men and women).
+If you are very well put together and impressive looking, then firms are more likely to hire you and overlook what school you went to.
+I am sorry to point this out, but here are some facts I cannot help but have observed (I underline observed because I am an observer and not the cause):

 - Thin people are more likely to get hired than fat people.

 - Attractive people (especially very attractive people) are more likely to get hired than unattractive people.